-Home > Technical analysis > Technical indicators > Absolute Breadth Index (ABI)
+Home > Technical analysis > Indicators and oscillators > Absolute Breadth Index (ABI)

 The Absolute Breadth Index counts the difference between the advancing and declining issues and gives up the actual direction in which prices are moving.
-This index was discovered by Norman G. Fosback.
+Norman G. Fosback discovered this index.
 It clearly shows the unsteadiness and constant changes on the NYSE - New York Stock Exchange.

-If this index demonstrates high values it means market activity and possible changes.
-If this index demonstrates low value indicates it means that no changes are taking place.
+If this index demonstrates high values, then it means market activity and possible changes.
+If this index demonstrates low value indicates, then it means that no changes are taking place.

 Fosback also found out that high values, as a rule, cause higher prices 3-12 months afterwards.
 The most widely used way of using the Absolute Breadth Index is to divide the weekly ABI by the whole issues traded on the market.
-If after 10 weeks moving average is calculated and readings are less than 15% they are called "bearish".
-Readings higher than 40% are called "bullish".
+If after 10 weeks, the moving average is calculated and readings are less than 15%, then they are called "bearish."
+Readings higher than 40% are called "bullish."

 Calculation of Absolute Breadth Index (ABI):